Please note that this complies with South African Labour Relations, the Basic Conditions of Employment Ace and Best Practice requirements.

 How’s that for a smack of reality?

 Mike then pointed out that Jane had signed an agreement stating that she would only take one month’s maternity leave.

-Well that didn’t work very well either – you see the BCEA (Basic Conditions of Employment Act) says that the employees are entitled to 4 months maternity leave.
-So the agreement that Mike had with Jane for the 1 month maternity leave is in fact unlawful, so it cannot be enforced as it contravened the BCEA.
+Well, that didn’t work very well either – you see the BCEA (Basic Conditions of Employment Act) says that the employees are entitled to 4 months maternity leave.
+So the agreement that Mike had with Jane for the one-month maternity leave is in fact unlawful, so it cannot be enforced as it contravened the BCEA.

 In this instance, if Jane had been given her full four months maternity leave, this situation would not have arisen.
-The consequences of Mike’s action was very expensive – he had to pay out 20 months remuneration and also pick up the costs of both his attorney and Jane’s attorney to.
+The consequences of Mike’s action was a very expensive one– he had to pay out 20 months remuneration and also pick up the costs of both his attorney and Jane’s attorney too.